vinaya1699/Circos-Plot-of-cancer-data/README.md

 # Interpretation :
+Outer circle indicates number of chromosome pairs
-Outer circle indicates presence of genes on respective chromosomes Inner circle represent a heatmap whereas blank spaces in it shows absence of genes .
+2nd circle indicates presence of genes on respective chromosomes Inner circle represent a heatmap whereas blank spaces in it shows absence of genes .